 Some people are the fans of huge, highly detailed and all-covering test cases.
 For some types of apps those work, but it takes some time to create and maintain those types of enormous test cases.
 Three things should be considered when figuring out the best types of test cases for your app:

 Smaller test cases are easier to create, maintain, read and modify

-Smaller test cases can boost a creativity of testers.
+Smaller test cases can boost the creativity of testers.
 Smaller, focused test cases are easy to produce and maintain as the focus of those test cases is limited compared to large ones.
-Inputs and outputs are also simple and failing any part of test is easy to observe.
+Inputs and outputs are also simple and failing any part of the test are easy to observe.
 Also, smaller test cases are easier to debug and also understand by less tech-savvy team members.

 Those test cases are meant to be small and can be quickly created.
-Number of test cases is high while outcome of one test case can seem irrelevant.
-However, by combining these results can give you much better covered overall test of your app.
-For this, you need to create a lot of those test cases and a tool like Testdroid Recorder is truly indispensable.
+The number of test cases is high while the outcome of one test case can seem irrelevant.
+However, combining these results can give you much better covered overall test of your app.
+For this, you need to create a lot of those test cases.

 Small equals for better reusability and easier to extend your arsenal of test cases

 Ideally, test cases should have full access inside an application and test all aspects of it: memory contents, data tables, file contents+system, and all internal program states to determine if the app is behaving as expected.
 For these, smaller test cases work better as they are focused on a certain aspect of your application.
 Those smaller test cases are also easier to reuse – directly or with modifications – as there are fewer dependencies to other resources.